|

 flatulence and checking the growth of bacteria that give

-Think about it in people whose deficient gut results in
+Think about it in people whose deficient gut

 food fermenting inside them before it can be digested